Jazz in the Forest

 Two shows will be offered, with a matinee at 4:30pm and an evening performance at 7:00pm.
 Tickets for the evening show are $18 for VAC members ($20 non-members)!
 Ticket holders will be able to purchase Volcano Red Ale and Mauna Kea Pale Ale from Mehana Brewing Company & as well as wine before each performance.
 Great pupu by ʻŌhelo Café will also be available for purchase.

 Tickets are available for sale online at www.volcanoartcenter.org, at VAC’s Administration Office in Volcano Village and VAC Gallery in Hawai’i Volcanoes National Park.
-The last day to purchase tickets online or at VAC Gallery is Friday, May 12.
-After that, tickets will be sold at the door if they are not sold out.
+The last day to purchase tickets online is Friday, January 12.
+After that, tickets will be sold at VAC Gallery & at the door if they are not sold out.
 Tickets will be held at Will Call on the day of the show.
 OR, you may pick them up any day before the show at Volcano Art Center’s Niaulani Campus Administrative Office, Monday through Friday, 9am-5pm.